Colombian Fitness Model Ariana James Shows Off Sculpted Backside In Neon String Bikini

-Ariana James stunned her Instagram fans and followers on Monday, April 6, when she took to the popular photo-sharing app to post an update in which she showed off her spectacular physique in a tiny string bikini.
+Ariana James stunned her Instagram fans and followers on Monday, April 6, when she took to the popular photo-sharing app to post a new update, showing off her physique in a tiny string bikini.

-In the photo, the Colombian fitness model stood on a balcony with her back and right side to the camera, putting her derriere front and center.
-James had her arms over the railing as she turned her head to the right.
+In the snap, the Colombian fitness model stood on a balcony with her back and right side to the camera, putting her derriere front and center.
+She had her arms over the railing as she turned her head to the right.
 Her lips were parted in a seductive way as she directed her gaze toward the horizon.

 James sported a colorful two-piece bathing suit in neon green with accents in neon pink and pastel purple.
-Her bikini top featured thin pink straps that tied behind her neck and purple one that went around her back.
+Her top featured thin pink straps that tied behind her neck and a purple one that went around her back.

 She teamed her top with matching bottoms that tied on the sides.
 The bikini boasted a thong bottom that bared her perky booty and exposed a small tattoo she had on her right glute.